The Leader in Quality Life Science Training

 Who Should Attend

-This FDA computer system validation course is designed for Validation, Quality, IT, and Business personnel responsible for implementing and using regulated computer systems in the pharmaceutical, biotech and medical device industries.
+This course is designed for Validation, Quality, IT, and Business personnel responsible for implementing and using regulated computer systems in the pharmaceutical, biotech and medical device industries.
 The course is of special value to personnel seeking experience with computer validation and issues associated with FDA regulated computer systems.
-The computer system validation course is especially designed for attendees seeking a thorough introductory level of understanding, yet is also designed to be valuable to those with prior experience seeking to remain current with industry trends and approaches.
+The course is especially designed for attendees seeking a thorough introductory level of understanding yet is also designed to be valuable to those with prior experience seeking to remain current with industry trends and approaches.

 Register for Live Stream Request On-Site Details